Mechanical Behaviour of Materials

 Final grade = 1st Test x 0.35 + 2nd Test x 0.35 + Case study x 0.30

 To obtain frequency, the student must have at least 9.5 values in the Case study.
-Students with frequency in the previous academic year (2019/2020) are automatically admitted to evaluation this year.
+Students with frequency in the academic years of 2019/2020 and 2020/2021 are automatically admitted to evaluation this year.

 The student will be approved if the Final grade is equal to or greater than 9.5 values while have frequency to the discipline.

 If the student has a Final grade equal to or higher than 18 values, an oral exam will be held to defend the grade.